Skara: Culture and attractions

 In the city centre, near the main square, is the imposing Skara Cathedral.
 Within walking distance from the Cathedral is the Museum of Västergötland and its adjacent open-air museum Fornbyn, featuring several old cottages and other historical buildings from the local area.

 In early spring, several thousand cranes gather in and around Lake Hornborga, on their yearly migration from the south of Europe to northern Scandinavia.
 This is a very popular tourist attraction during a few hectic weeks in March/April.

 Within the municipality but outside of the city is Varnhem, home to a medieval Cistercian abbey and the remains of possibly the oldest Christian church in Sweden.
 Just outside the abbey are the ruins of the Cistercian monastery, built around 1150 A.D.

-There are several music and entertainment artists in Skara, giving it a notable spot among the cities.
-The Skara Sommarland is a popular amusement park with a reputation well known throughout the nation.
+There are several music and entertainment artists in Skara.
+The Skara Sommarland is a popular amusement park.
 Most notable is its water park with water chutes, artificial rafts, etc.

-The official museum of Västergötland is in Skara.
-There is also a railway museum called Järnvägs.
+The museum of Västergötland is situated in Skara.
+There is also a railway museum called Skara järnvägsmuseum.